How to travel by high-speed train in Italy

 How to buy Italy rail tickets

-We are big fans of Trainline not just in Italy but throughout Europe.
+We are big fans of Trainline, not just in Italy but throughout Europe.
 Each time we use the site it process has been flawless.
-The website is in English so there are no translation issues.
-The search is simple and well-designed plus you can save the tickets in the Trainline app or in the wallet of your phone.
-You can easily book Trenitalia and Italio, the two big train Italian operators, on Trainline.
+The website is in English, so there are no translation issues.
+The search is simple and well-designed, and you can save the tickets in the Trainline app or in your phone's wallet.
+You can easily book Trenitalia and Italo, the two big Italian train operators, on Trainline.

 You can take a look at the Trainline website here.

-Pro Tip ✅ - When looking for your train on the large boards at a train station be sure to look for the train number not your destination.
-The boards usualy list the train’s final destination only.
+Pro Tip ✅ - When looking for your train on the large boards at a train station, be sure to look for the train number, not your destination.
+The boards usually list the train’s final destination only.

 Major Italy train station cheat sheet:

-Here are the names of the main train station in major Italian cities:
+Here are the names of the main train stations in major Italian cities:

 Florence - Firenze Santa Maria Novella (SMN)